Toy Story (franchise): Games featuring Toy Story characters

 Pixar created some original animations for the games, including fully animated sequences for PC titles.

 Woody and Buzz Lightyear were originally going to appear in the Final Mix version of the Disney/Square Enix video game Kingdom Hearts II.
 They were omitted from the final product, but their models appear in the game's coding, without textures.
-The director of the Kingdom Hearts series, Tetsuya Nomura, stated that he would like to include Pixar property in future Kingdom Hearts games, given Disney's purchase of Pixar.
-This eventually came true, as a stage based on Toy Story made its debut appearance in the series in Kingdom Hearts III, marking the first time that Pixar-based content appears in the series, along with Monsters, Inc. and Ratatouille.
-In the Toy Box campaign, Woody, Buzz, Hamm, Rex, LGM's, Sarge and the Green Army Men are transported to a alternate world where most of the humans don't exist and is home to a business call "Galaxy Toys", it also somehow let's Buzz's blaster to actually shoot real lasers.
+The director of the Kingdom Hearts series, Tetsuya Nomura, stated that he would like to include Pixar properties in future Kingdom Hearts games, given Disney's purchase of Pixar.
+A Toy Story-themed world called Toy Box appears in Kingdom Hearts III, marking the first time that Pixar-based content appears in the series, along with Monsters, Inc. and Ratatouille.

 Merchandising and software

 Toy Story had a large promotion before its release, leading to numerous tie-ins with the film including images on food packaging.
 A variety of merchandise was released during the film's theatrical run and its initial VHS release including toys, clothing, and shoes, among other things.
 When action figures for Buzz Lightyear and Sheriff Woody were created, they were initially ignored by retailers.
 However, after over 250,000 figures were sold for each character before the film's release, demand continued to expand, eventually reaching over 25 million units sold by 2007.
 Also, Disney's Animated Storybook: Toy Story and Disney's Activity Center: Toy Story were released for Windows and Mac.
 Disney's Animated Storybook: Toy Story was the best selling software title of 1996, selling over 500,000 copies.